Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteer work or internships

-- You should highlight any achievements or responsibilities you fulfilled during these roles.
+- Be sure to highlight any accomplishments or responsibilities you had during these roles.

 References: